mkvlrn/template-next/readme.md

 A sane, opinionated template for nextjs projects.

-Uses typescript, eslint, prettier, commitlint, vitest, lint-staged, husky, swc, and more.
+Uses typescript, eslint, prettier, commitlint, vitest, lint-staged, husky, and more.